 Other approaches to behavioral change focus on avoiding specific undesirable behaviors that hurt and weaken relationships with God, others, or self.
 In contrast, ARMOR is a faith-based approach that focuses on practicing specific desirable behaviors that heal and strengthen those relationships and replace the undesirable behaviors.

-While ARMOR helps people grow in virtue to be holy and happy, all are encouraged to consider additional ways to facilitate behavioral change:
+While ARMOR enables better habits to grow in virtue and happiness, all are encouraged to work with these additional people to live a happier life:

-Work with a certified spiritual director for guidance on the spiritual journey.
+Certified spiritual directors help with guidance on the spiritual journey.

-Work with a life coach who can facilitate identifying and practicing new habits to grow in virtue.
+Life coaches help with identifying and exercising new habits to grow in virtue.